Mr. Marcelo

-Mr. Marcelo (born August 13, 1976) is an American rapper who was briefly signed to No Limit Records in 2000.
+Mr. Marcelo (born Jisaidie Hicks; August 13, 1976) is an American rapper who was briefly signed to No Limit Records in 2000.
 Taking his name from New Orleans mobster, Carlos Marcello, Mr. Marcelo released his debut album, Brick Livin' through No Limit Records on July 25, 2000.
 Though it received good reviews, the album failed to make it very high on the charts, only making it to #172 on the Billboard 200 and #43 on the Top R&B/Hip-Hop Albums.

 Early life

 Mr. Marcelo was born and raised in the Magnolia Projects of New Orleans, Louisiana.
 He is the elder brother of rapper Currensy.